 We are a small pre-school that is part of Chickerell Primary Academy.
 We believe that the best learning is done through socialising and play.
 Our priority is to provide a safe, happy environment for children to learn in, which takes into account each child’s individual interests and incorporates them into our everyday planning (Child Centred Play)

-- Jenny Lamming - Childcare Leader - NNEB - NVQ - Designated Safeguarding Officer
+- Jenny Lamming - Early Years Leader - NNEB - NVQ - Designated Safeguarding Officer

-- Antonia Elliott - Senior Childcare Practitioner - CACHE NVQ Level 3
+- Antonia Elliott - Senior Early Years Practitioner - CACHE NVQ Level 3

-Our SENCO lead is Karen Griffiths who is based at the Academy.
+Our SENCO lead is Emma Penn who is based at the Academy.

 Chickadees pre-school days are from 9am-3 pm, term time only.
 All holidays and teacher training days run in line with Chickerell Primary Academy.

 Children must be collected promptly at the end of each session.
 We have a very quick turn around and being late to collect your child may mean another child is unable to enter, due to our capacity requirements.

 Breakfast Club 8-9am - £4.50

 12.00-3.00 (3 hours) - £13.50